Rishabh570/aroundme/README.md

 ## How to Use

-You can just run `aroundme` to get a list of hotels around you.
+You can just run `aroundme` to get a list of hotels around you, you can provide what you're looking for though.
 Take a look at `aroundme --help` to see the help message.